 Chief Financial Officer Andrew Weston and photographer Jill Walsh are the two most unlikely people to fall in love.

-When Jill Walsh's first husband's love for her simply fizzles and dies, Jill knows she'll never again trust that love can last and the pain you go through when that love dies isn't something she's willing to go through again.
+When Jill’s first husband left her, she knew she'd never again trust that love can last.
+The pain you go through when love dies isn't something she's willing to go through again.

-After Andrew Weston's first love betrayed him in the most brutal way possible, he knows he might fall in love again someday, but there's no way he'll ever make himself vulnerable to another woman by confessing those feelings, if he does.
+After Andrew’s first love betrayed him in the most brutal way possible, he knows he might fall in love again someday, but there's no way he'll ever make himself vulnerable to another woman by confessing those feelings.

-Andrew and Jill are the two most unlikely people to fall in love, but fate has a different ending in mind for these two, and when Andrew discovers his love for Jill, he knows the only way to get her to stay with him forever is to offer her an iron clad penalty clause in a prenuptial agreement.
-He stays with her forever or he loses everything he owns.
+When Andrew discovers his love for Jill, he knows the only way to get her to stay with him forever is to offer her an iron clad penalty clause in a prenuptial agreement.
+He contracts to stay with her forever or he loses everything he owns.
 The millions he's worked for, his property, his cars, everything.
 Now he just needs to hope that's enough to hold onto Jill forever.

-Penalty Clause is book two of the Sutton Capital Series but it can be read as a stand alone book.
+Heartwarming romance meets heart-stopping suspense in the Sutton Capital Series.
+Penalty Clause is the second book in Lori Ryan's wildly popular Sutton Capital Series, but it can be read as a stand-alone book.

 JILL SIGHED AS she watched the tan Jaguar pull up her driveway and park behind the moving van.

 She rolled her head backward, to the left, then the right, slowly trying to ease the tension from her body.
 It didn’t work.